26 November 2022

 Cyber liability insurance is a rapidly growing risk management subset, and with good reason.
 Individual carriers have all sorts of policies specifically linked to mitigating the downside and damage of cyber intrusion, including ransomware.
 Some general liability policies will include this coverage as well.

-To get the greatest amount of value from this practice, ensure that your technology strategy works in line with your insurance policy’s.
+To get the greatest amount of value from this practice, ensure that your technology strategy works in line with your insurance policy.
 Properly evaluating the true cost of an attack, the value and fidelity of your data and the action plans associated with remediation from a technology level can help your insurer right size the policy for your business.

-This part undoubtedly sucks, but the only thing worse than your biggest client getting a fake invoice link from your accounts payable team is pretending like you didn’t know it happened.
-The nature of ransomware is to continue to infect as many vulnerable clients as possible; while internal networks are often set to contain peer to peer attacks, things like email, document sharing and collaboration suites afford the opportunity for attacks to spread outside the organization.
+This part sucks, but the only thing worse than your biggest client getting a fake invoice link from your accounts payable team is pretending like you didn’t know it happened.
+The nature of ransomware is to continue to infect as many vulnerable clients as possible; while internal networks are often set to contain peer to peer attacks, things like email, document sharing, and collaboration suites afford the opportunity for attacks to spread outside the organization.

-Knowing and clearly defining your role in protecting customer data can be daunting, but it is absolutely critical for success in the digital age.
-For many companies, the burden of responsibility is pretty low, and most of that security burden gets passed to the software vendors they choose.
+Knowing and clearly defining your role in protecting customer data can be daunting, but it is critical for success in the digital age.
+For many companies, the burden of responsibility is low, and most of that security burden gets passed to the software vendors they choose.
 In other instances, additional responsibility is required to secure customer or patient data, the compromise of which can be financially devastating for a business to realize too late.
-The modern business, of any size, requires a data loss prevention strategy, and a consistent security risk assessment policy.
+A modern business, of any size, requires a data loss prevention strategy, and a consistent security risk assessment policy.

-They did.
-That was not a good day for Adam and I. If you have a hole, you’re going to have to figure out how to patch it.
+If you have a hole, you’re going to have to figure out how to patch it.
 This happens to be one of the biggest value drivers of Virtual Desktop services; that an infected ‘desktop’ can be wiped and reimaged from a data center without the physical machine needing to be touched.